-

 IEC 60754

-Gases/acidity from cable material
+Gases and acidity from cable material

 EN/IEC 61034

-Smoke density/light transmission
+Smoke density and light transmission

 IEC 60332

-Flame propagation (depending on construction)
+Flame propagation depending on cable construction

-Selection guide: 3 questions – clear recommendation
+Selection guide: 3 questions for a quick recommendation

-Go directly to suitable LSZH items
+Go directly to suitable LSZH items for IT, servers and infrastructure

 What does "halogen-free" mean in relation to cables?